-Patients with prescriptions will be able to buy their own from overseas and have up to three month’s supply sent to New Zealand, or they can have their prescription filled locally if their prescriber, pharmacy or a pharmaceutical company brings it in for them (controlled drugs are not allowed to be stockpiled).
+Patients with prescriptions will not be able to buy their own from overseas and have it sent to New Zealand, this can only do done by their prescriber, a pharmacy or a pharmaceutical company (on demand – controlled drugs are not allowed to be stockpiled).

 Peter Dunne says the changes are “the culmination of a process which I began early this year after receiving independent advice from the Expert Advisory Committee on Drugs”.

 Well, that was itself a result of Nelson lawyer Sue Grey’s threat of legal action against the Ministry of Health, and the subsequent fast-tracking of a clinical trial that showed medical benefits from using CBD in children with epilepsy.